 Students are dismissed promptly at 3 p.m.
-Tuesday through Friday.
-Mondays are Early Out days with 2 p.m. dismissal.
-Any student not picked up by 3:15 (2:15) will be brought to the school office and will wait in the school office until parent/guardian arrives to sign them out.
-If students are not picked up by 3:20 (2:20) p.m. the school office will begin to call parent/guardian to remind him/her that they need to come into the office and sign their child(ren) out.
+Tuesday through Friday (12:00 for transitional kindergarten and AM kindergarten).
+Mondays are Early Out days with 2 p.m. dismissal (11:40 for transitional kindergarten and AM kindergarten).
+Any student not picked up by 3:20 (2:20 on Mondays) will be brought to the school office and will wait in the school office until parent/guardian arrives to sign them out.
+If students are not picked up by 3:20 (2:20 on Mondays) p.m., the school office will begin to call the parent/guardian to remind him/her that they need to come into the office and sign their child(ren) out.